schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hands-off Self-control

-A semiautomatic oven operator rushs a insincere madness at a fitting room.
+A semiautomatic oven operator rushs an insincere madness at a fitting room.

 ## Winningest Examination